snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 ### Next step and timelines

 Once you accept an offer, the legal paperwork begins.
-This can be time consuming, especially if you are on work visa.
+This can be time consuming, especially if you are on a work visa.

 Plan a rough timeline going forward, before you give your new employee a start date.
 Here's some of the things on my mind, in chronological order: